edgedb/edgedb/docs/intro/quickstart/access.rst

 .. edb:split-section::

-  Let's create a page for creating a new user and getting an access token.
-Let's start by creating the query to create a new user which will return the ``AccessToken.id`` which we will use as the access token itself.
-We will save this access token in a cookie so that we can authenticate requests in other server actions and route handlers.
+  Create a page for creating a new user and getting an access token.
+Start by creating the query to create a new user which will return the ``AccessToken.id`` which you will use as the access token itself.
+Save this access token in a cookie so that you can authenticate requests in other server actions and route handlers.

   .. tabs::